publiccodeyml/publiccode.yml/README.md

 ![Repo Status: Alpha](https://img.shields.io/badge/status-alpha-lightgrey.svg?longCache=true&style=plastic)

-A metadata description standard for public software and policy repositories.

-The goal of this standard is to make public software, such as the software developed by public administrations and public organisations, easily discoverable.
+A metadata description standard for public software and policy repositories that is easy to use both for developers and less technical people in order to make the software developed by public administrations and public organisations easily discoverable.

 The first draft of the implementation has been created by the [Italian Digital Transformation Team](https://teamdigitale.governo.it).